s-kybound/modern-lisp/README.md

-# spell: a Lisp-like language with ML semantics, user-definable ADTs, pattern matching, typed macros and delimited control
+# spelle: a Lisp-like language with ML semantics, user-definable ADTs, pattern matching, typed macros and delimited control

-Had an internship at Ahrefs and loved OCaml.
+Had an internship at Ahrefs and loved OCaml for how it structures code and makes it easy for me to make programs

+But I like Common Lisp and Scheme too, for their macros and homoiconic syntax.
+How do?

+Hence I sought a way to unite the two mystical worlds of ML-type and Lisp-type languages together, and here we are!
+A lisp that tastes like ML, but also preserves the ease of macros and homoiconicity.
 ```lisp
 (*
    a comment